Cedric Henderson Jr.: PAOK Thessaloniki (2024–2025)

 On July 11, 2024, Henderson signed with PAOK Thessaloniki of the Greek Basketball League.

 Šiauliai (2025–present)

 On July 26, 2025, Henderson signed with Šiauliai of the Lithuanian Basketball League (LKL).
+On April 12, 2026, Henderson recorded a career-high 40 points on 14-of-21 shooting from the field, leading Šiauliai to a 107–90 home victory over Rytas Vilnius.
+He led the LKL in scoring, finishing the regular season with averages of 18.1 points, 4.2 rebounds and 2.1 assists per game.
+On July 7, 2026, Henderson extended his contract through the 2026–27 season.

 Personal life

 Henderson's father, Cedric Henderson, was also a professional basketball player who played for 4 years in the NBA from 1997 to 2001 with the Cleveland Cavaliers and the Golden State Warriors.